JaciBrunning/EmbeddedTools/README.md

     targets {
         myTarget(RemoteTarget) {
             addresses << "10.0.0.1" << "mytarget"       // Addresses for the remote target.
-Can be IP addresses, hostnames directory "/home/myuser"                    // Directory to deploy to.
+Can be IP addresses, hostnames asyncFind true                              // Search for each address in a new task for parallel execution.
+Makes finding target faster on multi-core systems.
+Default: true directory "/home/myuser"                    // Directory to deploy to.
 Default: user home directory mkdirs true                                 // Make directories when deploying.
 Default: true user "myuser"                               // User to login as.
 Required.